Following the Bunny Slippers down the Rabbit Hole with Peter Ivers

 Sonny’s story must be told before Hollywood ruins it by casting some pretty boy star from E.R. instead of an ex-con who knows the role from the inside.
 (Surely, Sonny could put you in touch with a lot of talented people who just need a break in life.)
 Sonny’s life and antics are more than legend – they are real.
 This is as true a story as you get in an age when it can be so hard to keep track of the truth.
 Remember: Johnny Cash never did hard time and he didn’t shoot anyone in Reno or anywhere else.

 Sonny Vincent sung and slung a guitar in the Testors, who, from ‘76 to ‘79, played Max’s Kansas City and CBGB with acts like the Cramps and toured with the Dead Boys.
-Even before “punk” meant “rock,” Sonny was in and out of homes for bad kids, committed to mental wards, and was forcibly impressed into a tour of duty in Vietnam courtesy of the U.S. Marine Corp.
-Since punk entered his life, Sonny’s been episodically imprisoned, arrested in at least four different countries, deported from Canada three times, and he’s fathered eight kids from five women.
+Even before “punk” meant “rock,” Sonny was in and out of homes for bad kids, committed to mental wards, and was forcibly impressed into a tour of duty in Vietnam courtesy of the U.S. Marine Corp by his abusive Foster Parents.
+Since punk entered his life, Sonny’s been arrested in at least four different countries, episodically imprisoned, deported from Canada three times, and he’s fathered eight kids from five women.
 This cat has not lived nine lives – he’s lived a thousand.
 And he’s not done yet.

 (Full interview with Sonny Vincent under the cut.)